 Story is an incredibly powerful tool in helping you bring learning to life.
 By starting a module with a story or weaving it throughout, you can show people how, where, and when the information they’re learning could be applied in a real-world situation.

-It can also make more experienced members more receptive to the information, because if they’re presented with a scenario and realize they don’t know something they thought they did, they’re more likely to see the course as helping them fill a gap in their knowledge versus reiterating something they already know.
+It can also make more experienced members more receptive to the information, because if they’re presented with a scenario and realise they don’t know something they thought they did, they’re more likely to see the course as helping them fill a gap in their knowledge versus reiterating something they already know.